FreeCAD/freecad.workbench_starterkit/README.md

 - `init_gui.py`: mandatory for modules adding new functionality to the GUI.
 - `__init__.py`: entry function for non-gui FreeCAD and python.
 Called when you import your package: `from freecad import my_package`

 Both of these initialization files are called when the FreeCAD-gui is launched.
-Launching `freecadcmd` or importing FreeCAD (`import freead`) will call the `__init__.py` file. (*The python import will not yet work on every system, but we are working towards a standartization*).
+Launching `freecadcmd` or importing FreeCAD (`import freead`) will call the `__init__.py` file. (*The python import will not yet work on every system, but we are working towards a standardization*).

 ### Structure
 This is the minimal structure of a namespace-package to add a workbench to FreeCAD.